Form A information

 OFM is concerned about the over- or under-reporting of completed units over time.

-- Column 1: This column shows the number of permitted units reported by the city on Form A from April 2, 2010 through April 1, 2018 that have not been reported as completed.
+- Column 1: This column shows the number of permitted units reported by the jurisdiction on Form A from April 2, 2010 through April 1, 2019 that have not been reported as completed.

-- You should expect a call from your city analyst regarding the information provided in Column 3.
+- You should expect a call from your population analyst regarding the information provided in Column 3.
 OFM will gladly accept these units as long as supporting documentation can be provided.